Xicnet/radioflow/README.md

 ## Installation
 In order to build this project, you must have the latest Apache Cordova installed and working.

-Assumining you know how to do that or have it already installed, you could do the following:
+Assuming you know how to do that or have it already installed, you could do the following:

 ```